pyvista/website/index.rst

             <h2>A Domain Agnostic Visualization and Analysis Toolkit</h2>

-            PyVista is used across Earth sciences and engineering disciplines.
-A diverse community use PyVista to visualize data/models in 3D, generate publication-quality illustrations, automate analysis workflows, and build custom applications leveraging PyVista's 3D capabilities.
+            <p>PyVista is used across Earth sciences and engineering disciplines.
+A diverse community
+	    use PyVista to visualize data/models in 3D, generate publication-quality illustrations, automate analysis workflows, and build custom applications leveraging PyVista's 3D capabilities.</p>

-        New to programming?
+        <p>New to programming?
 Welcome!
-Many of PyVista's users are novice programmers and we've designed PyVista to be intuitive and ready for beginner to start making compelling visualizations of spatial data.
+Many of PyVista's users are novice programmers
+        and we've designed PyVista to be intuitive and ready for beginners to get started making compelling visualizations of spatial data.</p>

             </div>
             <div class="col-sm-5">